 Plastic.
 It’s the enemy of mini-pumps.
-With every stroke, friction creates heat which starts wasting away the plastic innards of conventional pumps, eventually leading to failure.
+With every stroke, friction creates heat, which starts wasting away conventional pumps’ plastic innards, eventually leading to failure.

 The more strokes to inflate a tire, the hotter a pump gets.
 Heat causes the chamber to expand and allow air to escape through the sides of cheap plastic o-ring plungers.
 You could pump all day and never hit the desired pressure.